ffMathy/FluffySpoon.JavaScript.InversionOfControl/README.md

 # Examples
 These examples assume that there's a `Bar` class which as some dependencies (`A1` and `A2`), which then further have some dependencies (`B1` and `B2`) as shown below.

 _Note how every class has an `Injectable` decorator, and how every dependency has an `Inject` decorator.
-That's all that is needed!_
+That's all that is needed!
+The examples below would work for exported classes from separate files too._

 ```typescript
 @Injectable